Surfactant Active Matter Calculator

 Shower gel, shampoo and face cleansers usually contain at least two surfactants to make the formulation milder and more effective.
 As surfactants sold by ingredient suppliers are diluted it can be challenging to know exactly how much surfactant is in a formula and whether the level falls within the usual ranges for the product type and skin and hair type.
 Our calculator does the math for you, making it easy to know how much active matter is in the formula and adjust the level so it falls within appropriate guidelines.

-It is also important to bear in mind how mild the surfactants (and other ingredients) chosen are as this will also impact the level of active matter.
-The test systems used for this are the zein and red blood cell assay tests.
+It is also important to bear in mind the charge of the surfactant, how mild the surfactants (and other ingredients such as conditioning agents) chosen are as this will also impact the level of active matter.
+The test systems used for assessing surfactant mildness are the zein and red blood cell assay tests.
 Cocamidopropyl betaine, glucosides, sulfosuccinates, glycinates and glutamates are generally regarded as very mild.
 Sulfates are generally regarded as being the least mild.
+Click here for an informative table detailing the most common sulfate-free surfactants, their mildness, pH range, charge, foam profile etc.

 – Face cleansers usually contain around 8-10% total active matter, made up of mild surfactants.